lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 ### String

-1. Simple or double quotes
+1. Explain simple or double quotes syntax
-2. Interpolation
+2. Show interpolation with double quotes
-3. Conversion to integer
+3. Convert strings to integer with `to_i`

 ```ruby
 "yipi yeah".upcase   #=> "YIPI YEAH"